Sanjayvignesh2903/Data-structure/README.md

 Peek( )

-3.Consider 2 stacks, add bottom most element and top most element print the value
+3.Consider 2 stacks, add bottom most element and top most element print the value.

 4. Given a stack, delete the middle element of the stack without using any additional data structure.
 Middle element:- floor((size_of_stack+1)/2) (1-based indexing) from bottom of the stack.